Karen Boucias International Scholarship Fund

 Ms. Boucias graduated from the University of Maine and worked at other universities and colleges before returning to UMaine, where she was employed for thirty-three years.
 Because she had the opportunity to travel widely in her work, she experienced many cultures and brought back a world-wide view to UMaine.
 Throughout her tenure as OIP Director, Karen was dedicated to recruiting and retaining students from all over the world.
 She has great admiration for international students, their commitment to education, and their dedication to making outstanding contributions to their careers, countries and as citizens.
 She has been a member of numerous boards, including twelve years on the Board of Trustees for the American University in Bulgaria, which UMaine helped to create.
 She has had extensive professional experience within the areas of study abroad, establishing university partnerships and exchanges, immigration, and student and scholar services.

-– started as a first year student at the University of Maine in Fall 2019 or Spring 2019
+- started as a first year student at the University of Maine in Spring 2023 or Fall 2022;

 - are admitted as a full-time, international undergraduate degree-seeking student at the international tuition rate;

 - completed high school outside of the United States and have not attended college in the U.S.;

 - have met English proficiency requirements for full-time admission to the degree program;